Zoey Deutch: 2014–2017: Breakthrough

-2017–present: Further recognition

-Deutch starred as Samantha "Sam" Kingston in Before I Fall, an adaptation of Lauren Oliver's best-selling young adult novel of the same name, also starring Jennifer Beals and Kian Lawley.
-Andrea Mandell of USA Today described Before I Fall as a milestone in Deutch's rising career.
-The scripts of Good Kids, Dirty Grandpa and Before I Fall were on the 2011 Black List.
-A second film featuring Deutch premiered at Sundance Film Festival in 2017, Danny Strong's Rebel in the Rye.
-The biopic of author J.D.
-Salinger saw Deutch as Oona O'Neill opposite Nicholas Hoult, Kevin Spacey, and Laura Dern.

 Deutch starred in Flower directed by Max Winkler, with a script written by Alex McAulay.
 Flower was added to the 2012 Black List and premiered at the 2017 Tribeca Film Festival.
 Aubrey Page of Collider described her performance as an "electric lead performance" and David Ehrlich of IndieWire thought the film "confirms that Zoey Deutch is a genuine star in the making."
 Frank Scheck of The Hollywood Reporter concluded "Flower is redeemed only by Zoey Deutch's magnetic performance, which would be star-making if in the service of a better vehicle."

 Deutch appeared in her mother Lea Thompson's directorial debut The Year Of Spectacular Men as Sabrina, with Avan Jogia, her sister Madelyn, Cameron Monaghan and Nicholas Braun.
 She also shares the production credit for the film.
 The film had its world premiere in June 2017 in Los Angeles Film Festival 2017 and was screened at various film festivals before theatrical release.
 Scott Menzel of We Live Entertainment described her role as Sabrina in this film as "without question her finest performance to date."
 Along with these, in the same year, was seen opposite Ed Sheeran in the official music video of his song "Perfect" from the album ÷.
-The video which was released on November 9, 2017, has garnered over 3 billion views and 16 million likes, as of November 2021.
+The video which was released on November 9, 2017, has garnered over 4 billion views and 22 million likes, as of August 2025.
 Also in 2017, she appeared in James Franco's The Disaster Artist, based on the book by Greg Sestero and Tom Bissell, which tells the behind-the-scenes story behind cult film The Room.